Pet health

 Elimination diet for dogs and cats

-Inflammatory bowel disease (IBD) often requires targeted nutritional counseling to control clinical symptoms, ensure adequate nutrient supply, and compensate for ongoing nutrient losses.
-An elimination diet with a hydrolyzed protein source or a diet with a single new protein is often recommended for IBD patients.
-This article provides comprehensive instructions on how to successfully implement such a diet.
+Inflammatory bowel disease (IBD) often requires targeted nutritional counseling to control clinical symptoms, ensure adequate nutrient intake, and compensate for ongoing nutrient losses.
+An elimination diet using a hydrolyzed protein source or a single novel protein diet is frequently recommended for IBD patients.
+This article provides a comprehensive guide to successfully implementing such a diet.

 Elimination diet for dogs and cats Read More »